ToneXum/PersoDist/readme.md

 ### Note
 Using the command above will only make non-permanent changes.
-If a player, whose view or simulation distance was changed, it will reset to the server default that is given in `server. properties`.
+If a player, whose view or simulation distance was changed, it will reset to the server default that is given in `server.properties`.